serenity-is/docs/tutorials/courses/README.md

 With this definition:

-Each Grades record is associated with a Student and a Course, and the Midterm, Final, and Average fields store the grade information.
+- Each Grades record is associated with a Student and a Course, and the Midterm, Final, and Average fields store the grade information.

-This prevents creating multiple grade records for the same student and course.
+- The unique constraint prevents creating multiple grade records for the same student, course, and term.

 ## Generating Serenity Code for the Grades Table